Quantum Linear System Solvers: A Survey of Algorithms and Applications: Final Remarks and Onto the Future

 In closing, given the time it has taken to polish and optimize the classical methods to solve linear systems, an area that remains actively researched to date, we expect this to be only the beginning of the collective efforts to make fundamental calculations more efficient using quantum subroutines --- the downstream impact of which will be evident in its applications.

-We thank A. Aspuru-Guzik, A. Dalzell, C. Ferrie, R. Kothari, T. Lee, R. Somma for discussions and feedback.
+We Alexander Dalzell, Chris Ferrie, Robin Kothari, Troy Lee and Rolando Somma for discussions and feedback.
 MESM acknowledges support from the U.S. Department of Defense through a QuICS Hartree Fellowship.
-PR, LP, and KK acknowledge support by the National Research Foundation, Singapore, and A*STAR under its CQT Bridging Grant and its Quantum Engineering Programme under grant NRF2021-QEP2-02-P05.
+LP, KK, and PR acknowledge support by the National Research Foundation, Singapore, and A*STAR under its CQT Bridging Grant and its Quantum Engineering Programme under grant NRF2021-QEP2-02-P05.
+A.A.-G. acknowledges the generous support from Dr. Anders G. Frøseth, Natural Resources Canada, and the Canada 150 Research Chairs Program.
 LL acknowledges support from the Challenge Institute for Quantum Computation (CIQC) funded by National Science Foundation (NSF) through grant number OMA-2016245.